 The Parochial Church Council ('PCC') of St John the Apostle & Evangelist, Watford, is linked to the school and its Vicar and members of the PCC are Trustees.
-Until the Summer of 2019, the school rented the former school site in Estcourt Road from the PCC at commercial rates, as approved by the Department for Education.
-The school also paid a proportion of the utilities and insurance in respect of the site during the rental period.
-There have been no such arrangements during the current year.

 The school uses Xero as its accounting software.
 The licence for the software was obtained from Mr G Clough, a former Trustee, at cost.
-Subsequent to the year end arrangements have been made for the school to obtain the licence from Xero directly.
+During the year, arrangements have been made for the school to obtain the licence from Xero directly.

 Platinum Press Ltd was engaged to provide printing services.
-The company is owned by a relative of the Headteacher.
+The company is owned by a relative of the former Headteacher.
 The services were provided at cost.

 Watford Girls Grammar School provided the school with caretaking, cleaning and IT support.
-Subsequent to the year end, arrangements were made to bring the caretaking and cleaning functions in-house.
+During the year, arrangements were made to bring the caretaking and cleaning functions in-house.